CopenhagenCityArchives/APACS/README.md

 # docker-compose files
 All services are designed to be started with docker-compose.

-There are several groups of docker-compose-files:
+There are several docker-compose-files:
+* ``docker-compose-apacs-dev.yml``: Used for local development and testing
+* ``docker-compose-ci-apacs-tests.yml``: Used to run tests before deployment in Travis
-* ``docker-compose-index.dev.yml`` and ``docker-compose-index.prod.yml``: These files are used for development and deployment of the Solr server as well as the indexation scripts
+* ``docker-compose-index.dev.yml``: Used development and deployment of the Solr server as well as the indexation scripts
-* ``docker-compose-webserver.dev.yml`` and ``docker-compose-webserver.prod.yml``: These files are used for development of the webserver and the database.
-* ``docker-compose.complete.dev.yml``: A development infrastructure used when all services are needed.

-Notice that the Solr service is included in both files, as the service is used by both the API and the indexer scripts.

-The two *.prod* docker-compose files are used when deploying or running the code at external hosts.
-In these files the local code are copied to the docker images being used, and no drive mapping occurs.
+* ``docker-compose-index.prod.yml``: Used when deploying the indexing services (Solr and indexer) in a remote docker-machine.
+In this file the local code is copied to the docker images being used, and no drive mapping occurs.

 # Config
 All configuration are set using a .env file located in the root directory.